 Johnson & Johnson

-- Serving as primary nationwide lead trial counsel for Johnson & Johnson in the mass tort alleging that certain personal hygiene products containing talcum powder cause certain types of cancer.
+- Representing Johnson & Johnson in the mass tort alleging that personal hygiene products containing talcum powder cause certain types of cancer.

 Other key lawyers: